Generic Name: ethinyl estradiol, norethindrone and ferrous fumarate tablets

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using Loestrin 24 Fe for a short time.
+If you need major surgery or if you will be on bed rest, you may need to stop using Loestrin 24 Fe for a short time.
 Any doctor or surgeon who treats you should know that you are using Loestrin 24 Fe.

 While taking Loestrin 24 Fe, you will need to visit your doctor regularly.

 Store Loestrin 24 Fe at room temperature away from moisture and heat.

 Follow the patient instructions provided with your medicine.
 Ask your doctor or pharmacist if you do not understand these instructions.
 Missing a pill increases your risk of becoming pregnant.